 Before we get too far, however, you should know that the biggest factor in how much you’ll pay depends on one thing: timing.
 And when it comes to timing your purchase, there are two things to consider: when you actually buy the cruise and when the cruise departs.

-Best Time to Buy Your Cruise: As Far in Advance as Possible
+Best Time to Buy Your Cruise: Several Months Before Sailing (But Not Too Far in Advance!)

 When should you buy your cruise?
-While the lure of last-minute cruise deals tempt people, data actually suggests that it’s a much better idea to book as far in advance as possible.
+While the lure of last-minute cruise deals tempt people, data actually suggests that it’s a much better idea to book a bit earlier.
+However, it seems that too early (e.g. 1-2 years in advance) may lead to higher prices.

-This isn’t because you’ll get amazing deals by buying earlier.
-But there is a different benefit to booking early.
+That said, the price isn’t outrageously higher if you book early.
+But it does seem to trend higher.
 Truth is that cruise prices will vary, but tend to hover around the same price point, whether the trip departs next month or next year.

 But what about last-minute deals?